skillmio/adr/README.md

 adr -h
 ```

+> [!WARNING]
+> ADR roles are intended to be executed on a **fresh installation**.
+> Always take a system snapshot before deploying a role so you can roll back and retry without reinstalling the operating system from scratch.

 ## Usage

-> [!WARNING]
-> Always create a system snapshot before deploying a role.
-> If the deployment fails, you can easily roll back to a clean state and try again, instead of reinstalling the operating system from scratch.

 ADR allows you to deploy services using a single command.